opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## Settings

-Project settings are available only to project owners and collaborators with elevated permissions (FIX ME: specify). _Settings_ should be handled carefully as users can modify sensitive project settings and perform unrecoverable actions.
+Project settings are available only to project owners and collaborators with "admin" roles. _Settings_ should be handled carefully as users can modify sensitive project settings and perform unrecoverable actions.

 - Change the project visibility to public.
 - Change the project owner.